-Our footprint stretches from the Liverpool Plains to Bowral, across Coogee, Darlinghurst and through St George to the CBD.
+Our footprint stretches from the Cumberland Plains to Bowral, across Coogee, Darlinghurst and through St George to the CBD.
 We serve one of the fastest growing and diverse populations in Australia.
 Included are people from 140 different nationalities, some of which are the most disadvantaged in the country.

 All our work starts here.
 We look at what’s happening within our local population, and tailor solutions to specific cultural, social and environmental health issues.
 What we learn here will be translated to much broader audiences.
 But, it’s important we get it right here first.

 We believe that if we can positively impact the community around us, we can impact the world.
 We can create a health system that’s designed to a local population and translated to the global population.

 About our logo